jimnguyendev/jimdev-study/SystemDesgin/README.md

   - When you have multiple solutions but it is hard to choose a solution.
 - What factor affect to the final decision ?
   - The order of non-functional requirements.

+## Design Mindset

+> Principle 3: Trade-off
+- Be fully aware of limitations of each solution

+Ability to answer “Why?”

 ## How to Evaluate a Design ?